Shōren-in: History

+Illuminated courtyard garden of Shoren-in complex at night.

 Blue Fudō Myōō

 Shōren-in has a Heian period (mid 11th century) Hanging scroll, color on silk, depicting Fudō Myōō and two attendants.
-It was on loan to the Nara National Museum, but in October 2014, a large hall for goma rituals, the "Seiryuden" was completed at Shogunzuka, located in an exclave of the temple in Higashiyama, were it is open to the public from October to December.
+It was on loan to the Nara National Museum, but in October 2014, a large hall for goma rituals, the "Seiryuden" was completed at Shogunzuka, located in an exclave of the temple in Higashiyama, where it is open to the public from October to December.
 It is one of the "Three Fudō Myōō" of Kyoto, along with "Yellow Fudō" at Onjo-ji (Mii-dera) and "Red Fudō" at Mount Koya's Myōō-in.
 The scroll is a National Treasure.
 The one currently displayed in Seiryuden is a replica, and the national treasure itself is protected in a vault in the inner hall of the Seiryuden.